KennStack01/KennStack01/README.md

 ⚡ I spend my time Studying and Learning, writing Blog articles, as a way of sharing what learning and exploring Science and Technology.
 Using the Feynman Technique, Looking forward to meeting and helping more people by sharing my knowledge.

-📚📘 Studies Background: Electronic Information Engineering @ [North China University of Technology](http://en.ncut.edu.cn/) • Google, Wikipedia, Youtube, and Stackoverflow constitute my Favorite University 💙 where I learn Computer Sciences, Physics, and many other subjects😊.
+📚📘 Studies Background: Electronic Information Engineering @ [North China University of Technology](http://en.ncut.edu.cn/), in Beijing • Google, Wikipedia, Youtube, and Stackoverflow constitute my Favorite University 💙 where I learn Computer Sciences, Physics, and many other subjects😊.

 ## 👉[Direct Message](https://kennstack.netlify.app/hire)